Hanif-syazul/Analyzing-Kimia-Farma-Sales-Performance-with-GCP/README.md

 [![Bigquery badge](https://img.shields.io/badge/GCP-Bigquery-blue)](https://console.cloud.google.com/bigquery)

 ### Description
-This project is the final project of the Kimia Farma Big Data Analytics Project-based Internship, hosted by Rakamin.
+This is the final project of the Kimia Farma Big Data Analytics Project-based Internship, hosted by Rakamin.
 The aim is to conduct a comprehensive performance analysis of Kimia Farma's sales from 2020 to 2023, using Google BigQuery for data querying and Looker Studio for data visualization.

 ### Problem statement
 As Big Data Analytics Interns, we were tasked with evaluating Kimia Farma's business performance with a transaction or sales history over a 3 years period.
 This involved: